riot-ci/RIOT/cpu/esp8266/README.md

 MOSI   | GPIO13
 SCK    | GPIO14

 When SPI interface is enabled, these GPIOs cannot be used for any other purpose.
-Therefore, the SPI interface has to be enabled explicitly during compilation with (```ENABLE_SPI=1```).

 As CS signal GPIOs 0, 2, 4, 5 or 15 can be used.
 In flash modes ```dio``` and ```dout``` (see section _Flash Modes_), GPIO's 9 and 10 can also be as CS signal.